julianvasa/arduino/README.md

 The data is written directly to the SD card, from start to end.
 The format is:
 Date+ _ +Time+ _ +Lat+ _ +Lon+ _ +pitch+ _ +roll+ _ +yaw

+We managed to take some pics (around 2000-3000 panos).
+We created a website [Albumi - Albania Virtual Tour](http://www.albumi.com)